privacy-scaling-explorations/acceleration-program/Open-Task/Guide.md

 ![flow.png](../Image/flow.png)

-The diagram above illustrates the general life cycle of a program application from the formation of an idea as an RFP all the way to the execution of an initial milestone.
+The diagram above illustrates the general life cycle of a program application from the formation of an idea as an Open Task all the way to the execution of an initial milestone.
 Some of these details are clarified further here:

-1. **Idea Sourcing and Request For Proposals (RFP)**
+1. **Idea Sourcing and Open Task**
-    1. Barry and PSE research team member can add their ideas directly to this [Request for Proposal List](./Request-for-Proposal-List.md)
+    1. Barry and PSE research team member can add their ideas directly to this [Open Task List](./Open-Task-List.md)
-    2. The format of these RFPs is yet to be determined, but there are industry standard templates that EcoDev will build on top of.
-We will draft an RFP template based on feedback from the wider PSE team.
+    2. The format of these Open Task is yet to be determined, but there are industry standard templates that EcoDev will build on top of.
+We will draft an Open Task template based on feedback from the wider PSE team.
 2. **Applicant Selection**
-    1. Applicants will be solicited to evaluate the list of available RFPs and submit their proposal along with relevant milestones as an issue or PR to the [repo](https://github.com/NOOMA-42/sample-pse-small-grant).
+    1. Applicants will be solicited to evaluate the list of available Open Task and submit their proposal along with relevant milestones as an issue or PR to the [repo](https://github.com/NOOMA-42/sample-pse-small-grant).
     2. Applicants may refer to [application guidelines](#how-to-get-started).
-    3. In the case where multiple applicants are interested in the same RFP, we shall consider one of the following options:
+    3. In the case where multiple applicants are interested in the same Open Task, we shall consider one of the following options:
         1. Evaluate them at the same time (i.e. round-style with a deadline for submission).
         2. Evaluate them on a first-come first-serve basis.
         3. Other.
 We might have to consider these proposals on a case-by-case basis.